More Information

 A PolyPavement surface still resists traffic wear when the surface has worn, but the surface will not have the finished appearance that it had when the PolyPavement Soil Solidifier was initially installed.

-MAINTENANCE AND REPAIR METHODS
+WHAT ARE THE MAINTENANCE AND REPAIR METHODS?

 1. MAINTENANCE